-- Flat: Kuma's default deployment model with one control plane (that can be scaled horizontally) and many data planes connecting directly to it.
+- Standalone: Kuma's default deployment model with one control plane (that can be scaled horizontally) and many data planes connecting directly to it.

-- Distributed: Kuma's advanced deployment model to support multiple Kubernetes or VM-based clusters, or hybrid Service Meshes running on both Kubernetes and VMs combined.
+- Multi-Zone: Kuma's advanced deployment model to support multiple Kubernetes or VM-based clusters, or hybrid Service Meshes running on both Kubernetes and VMs combined.